todaypurpose/blog/content/posts/big-muscles.md

 Life isn't just about how long we live; it's about how well we live it.
 We often hear about increasing our lifespan, but is a longer life worth it if we can't move and become dependent on others?
 What's equally, or even more important, is enhancing our healthspan—the period during which we enjoy a good quality of life.
 From what I've observed when talking to older people, they care more about "improving the quality of their life" than "living a longer life"

 Imagine being unable to engage in activities you love, like traveling, playing with kids, hiking, or even just gardening.
 The loss of functional ability can lead to a diminished the enjoyment we have in life.
-Grow old and

-What can you do to maintain your independence, social life, relationships, and **dignity**?
-I believe the answer lies in working out, especially resistance training.
+What can you do to maintain your independence, relationships, and **dignity**?
+I believe the answer lies in working out, especially **resistance training** that helps keeping our strength.
 In his book ["Outlive"](https://peterattiamd.com/outlive/), Peter Attia shows how we can increase our healthpan and combat the effect of aging :

 ![Health Decline Graphic](/img/working-out/increase-healthspan-quality-of-life.jpg)